-Over the past few years, Arkansas has emerged as a leader in implementing Coordinated School Health programs.
-Across the state Coordinated School Health is growing and districts are building school level health teams.
-With the help of ACT 1220 of 2003, district wellness committees are required to assess at the building and district level utilizing the Center for Disease Control and Prevention's School Health Index.
-The School Health Index results are used to implement the Wellness Priority within their Arkansas Comprehensive School Improvement Plan (ACSIP).
+Arkansas has emerged as a leader in Coordinated School Health programs.
+Across the state, Coordinated School Health is growing, and districts are building school level-health teams.
+With the help of ACT 1220 of 2003, district and school wellness committees are required to assess themselves using the Centers for Disease Control and Prevention's School Health Index, completing modules 1-4, 10, and 11, and then use the results to create an improvement plan.
+The School Health Index results are used to develop their School Health and Wellness Improvement Plan (which is required for accreditation).

 Through grant funding from the CDC, free quarterly professional development opportunities are provided for all school personnel based around the Whole School, Whole Community, Whole Child (WSCC-pronounced “whisk”) Model.
 CSH also funds six school districts to implement district-wide changes to improve the health of their students, faculty, and community.
 These districts were chosen based on their willingness to implement change and a variety of needs such as obesity rates, childhood chronic disease rates, and free and reduced lunch rates.

 Coordinated School Health Schools

 The 132 districts that participate in Coordinated School Health are innovators in their districts and apply for grants and develop plans to improve school health using the scorecard from their School Health Index.
 Typically, these schools have a high-functioning wellness committee and a tenacious wellness committee chairperson who attends quarterly CSH meetings regularly.
 If you work for a district and are ready and willing to implement healthy changes and would like to join us, please email the CSH coordinators to be added to the CSH distribution list.
 You will receive grant notifications, meeting alerts, webinar alerts, quarterly newsletters, and access to all our partners’ updates and alerts as well.
 The schools targeted in the current funding cycle are: